 Marketplaces: There are a lot of online marketplaces like Flippa and EmpireFlippers where websites can be bought or sold.
 It is possible to get detailed analytics reports of websites that are listed on such services.
 Look at websites from your industry and compare their product page elements with their traffic and conversion rate.

 Market Leaders: While it may not be a good strategy to benchmark against a close competitor whose conversion rate you do not know, it is good practice to look at large online stores to see what they have been experimenting with.
-Along with the massive eCommerce site Amazon, you also have websites like Zappos, ShutterStock and BestBuy that are leaders in their respective industries.
+Along with the massive Ecommerce site Amazon, you also have websites like Zappos, ShutterStock and BestBuy that are leaders in their respective industries.
 There is a lot of literature available online on the specific elements that these large websites have got right.

 What To Look For

-Once you have a list of websites to benchmark, the next step is to identify web elements that are contributing towards conversion.
+Once you have a list of websites to benchmark, the next step is to identify web elements that are contributing to conversion.
 Pick out every component on the various product pages and build a master list of all elements and their presence/absence on these various sites you are benchmarking.
 It could look something like this:

 In the example above, you may notice that Zappos does not list products from the same manufacturer whereas you, and other competitors do.
 Could listing products that are not directly relevant to the product at hand be a distraction?
 Removing this category from your page may potentially aid in improving conversion rates.
 At the same time, a search window that a site like Zappos has could be helping the user navigate to products that they are specifically looking for.
 Including one in your page could again aid in improving conversion.

-At this point, you have a comprehensive list of elements that you should either be adding or removing from your eCommerce site.
+At this point, you have a comprehensive list of elements that you should either be adding or removing from your Ecommerce site.
 It is important to note that this list is subjective and may not guarantee a conversion improvement.
 Keeping this in mind, the next step is to perform a sequential conversion testing experiment using the following metrics:

 • Sort the various elements that you want to add/remove based on how they are related to one another.
-For instance, in the table above, ‘products from same manufacturer’ and ‘similar products’ both pertain to product listings and therefore may be listed next to one another.
+For instance, in the table above, ‘products from the same manufacturer’ and ‘similar products’ both pertain to product listings and therefore may be listed next to one another.
 On the other hand, ‘Image zoom’ and ‘Share on Social Media’ are not related and do not have to be next to each other.
-The reason we do this is because there are instances where one element will only be effective if the other element exists.
+The reason we do this is that there are instances where one element will only be effective if the other element exists.
 Because of this, it is important to test these changes together.

 • Measure the base conversion rate – that is the average conversion against which the new implementations shall be measured.